Nosferican/NCEI.jl/docs/src/Walkthrough.md

 - Datasets

-One should first inspect the data sets available to select the ones the appropriate ones.
+One should first inspect the datasets available to select the ones the appropriate ones.
-Good information about a data set is its ID which one needs to query data from that dataset, the temporal coverage available, and the documentation can be accessed through the uid.
+Good information about a dataset is its ID which one needs to query data from that dataset, the temporal coverage, and documentation that can be accessed through the uid.
 For example, the daily summaries dataset (GHCND) has uid: C00861.
 The information for this dataset can be accessed at: [https://data.nodc.noaa.gov/cgi-bin/iso?id=gov.noaa.ncdc:C00861](https://data.nodc.noaa.gov/cgi-bin/iso?id=gov.noaa.ncdc:C00861).